dsschneidermann/gatsby-dennis-s/src/cv/cv.md

 ### Nov 2018 - ongoing, IoT Modular Components

-Working on IoT modular components in parallel to projects for clients.
+Creating IoT modular components in parallel to projects for clients.

 Responsibilities/actions:
 - Implemented a general data collection component in .NET that is able to dynamically group and process signals according to user-defined rules.
 - Ingressing data via Azure IoT Hub and landing in a highly optimized time-series database, using continuous aggregation to achieve sub-100ms query performance for any range and amount of data.
 - Deployment to Kubernetes and as Edge modules on Azure IoT Edge.
-- Technologies used: <span class="highlightBlue">*Azure IoT Hub, ASP .NET Core, C#, Microsoft Trill, Azure IoT Edge SDK, Grafana, C# Rx, Azure Kubernetes Service, Docker, Test Driven Development, FsCheck*</span>
+- Technologies used: <span class="highlightBlue">*Azure IoT Hub, ASP .NET Core, C#, Microsoft Trill, Azure IoT Edge SDK, Grafana, C# Rx, Azure Kubernetes Service, Docker, TDD, FsCheck*</span>

 </div>
 <div class="cvProject">